1982 Lola T540/T594 2 Liter Sports Racer

 Additional new parts include an MSD ignition module, distributor and wires.
 Also new are the Tilton starter, all the wiring, and a new kill switch.
 The Lola has a new fuel cell, electric fuel pump, battery, new oil lines, oil cooler, and oil tank.
 Additional new items include water hoses, water tank, new stainless steel headers and a new magnaflow muffler.

 This is a lot of car for the money.
 It would currently be a great, reliable, and fun track day car.
-It could also be converted back to its original DSR specification and run in vintage sports racer groups.
-It might even be eligible, with some engine modifications, for some current SCCA classes, but that would have to be confirmed with the SCCA.
+It might be eligible for some current SCCA classes but will require verification and approval with the SCCA.